Suicide Squad: Background

 Amanda Waller and the Suicide Squad were heavily involved in the events and fallout of 52.
 During much of this time, Waller ran the Squad covertly because of her station as the White Queen of Checkmate.
 This inter-faction tension is a recurring theme throughout many Squad stories of this era.

 Plot synopsis

 Superman (vol. 2): "Dead Men"

-A Squad composed of Deadshot, Killer Frost, and Solomon Grundy goes after Lois Lane in order to silence her investigation into Lex Luthor's presidency.
+A Squad composed of Deadshot, Killer Frost, and Solomon Grundy goes after Lois Lane to silence her investigation into Lex Luthor's presidency.

 Superman Secret Files & Origins 2004: "Suicide Watch"

 A mystery agent sends Captain Boomerang, Double Down, Killer Frost, and Killer Shark to (unsuccessfully) assassinate an imprisoned Amanda Waller as she awaits trial.
 Nemesis also appears.

 52

 Amanda Waller assembles a short-lived Suicide Squad, led by Atom Smasher, to take on an out-of-control Black Adam.
 Atom Smasher's team ambushes the Black Marvel Family, getting Waller the evidence that she needs to expose their threat to the world.
 As Waller reviews future potential Squad members, Atom Smasher quits the team, threatening to inform Checkmate of Waller's unauthorized field ops unless she grants him a full pardon.
 Later, as World War III rages, Waller informs Bronze Tiger that Rick Flag Jr. is alive.